| FeaturesEasy to understand output

 to draw a rectangle - first through a sequence of steps, then later, using

+iteration.
 Basic File Support

 Version 3 added support for basic file input/output.
 Using the new four